TheEmeraldBee/zel/README.md

 # Code Examples
 The below example is a basic implementation of a resizable vector.
+More examples can be found in the [examples](https://github.com/TheEmeraldBee/zel/tree/master/examples) directory.
 ```rust
 let i64 = int(64)
 let i8 = int(8)